gateway-fm/validator-kb/reference/monitoring.md

 An example of the on-call policy could be found in this [GitLab On-Call Handbook](https://about.gitlab.com/handbook/on-call/).

-## Slashable violations — react quickly

-* Double-attesting from the same node in the same epoch

-* Attesting to an invalid blocks

 ## Inactivity leaks — have more time

 Inactivity leak means your node was chosen to do a certain duty (attesting for the chain head or producing a block) and didn’t do its job in time.